AlessandradellaFazia/Estimating-Concentrations-in-Serial-Dilution-Assays/README.md

 # Estimating-Concentrations-in-Serial-Dilution-Assays
-estimating concentrations of compounds in biological samples using Bayesian methods.
+The purpose of the project is estimating concentrations of compounds in biological samples using Bayesian hierarchical models within Markov Chain Monte Carlo (MCMC) simulation.